Promos & codes

 - The final amount, minus the code, is charged to your account.
 With multi-store orders it may take 7-10 business days for codes to reflect in your account.

 - You get a delivery confirmation email with the final price

 - One promo per order

-- Promotions or other coupons can't be combined
+- Promotions or other codes can't be combined

-- You can’t use coupons or promo codes on some items.
-See list of excluded items below.
+- You can’t use codes on some items.
+See below and check out a more detailed list

-- If you start a return, you won't be reissued any promotions or coupons you used to buy the item.
+- If you start a return, you won't be reissued any codes you used to buy the item

 - Gift cards*

 - Multiple orders